Important to know: we have only unlocked the first Mickey on the left

 I say that because regardless of how Disney wants to make it seem, more and more versions of Mickey Mouse will go into public domain and if they wanted to make a legal case for extending it, they are kind of a little too late.
 While copyright has been screwy and has pulled things out of the public domain before, it's unlikely to happen again, especially with prominent lawmakers on both political spectrums not on their side.

 How Disney has reacted to Winnie the Pooh going into the public domain has maybe been the most indicative of how they might react to Mickey Mouse going into the public domain.
 They… have been notoriously mum on it.
-While I see a growing anti-public domain sentiment regarding Winnie the Pooh or at least weirdly supportive of efforts to keep characters out of there, there hasn't been any sort of statement on things like Blood and Honey or other Winnie the Pooh projects, particularly the selling of a Roblox iteration of the character by Youtooz.
+While I see a growing anti-public domain sentiment regarding Winnie the Pooh or at least weirdly supportive of efforts to keep characters out of there, there hasn't been any sort of statement on things like

 They have already released a statement as well, which reads as following:

 “Ever since Mickey Mouse’s first appearance in the 1928 short film ‘Steamboat Willie,’ people have associated the character with Disney’s stories, experiences and authentic products.
 That will not change when the copyright in the ‘Steamboat Willie’ film expires.
-We will, of course, continue to protect our rights in the more modern versions of Mickey Mouse and other works that remain subject to copyright, and we will work to safeguard against consumer confusion caused by unauthorized uses of Mickey and our other iconic characters.
+We will, of course, continue to protect our rights in the more modern versions of Mickey Mouse and other works that remain subject to copyright, and we will work to safeguard against consumer confusion caused by unauthorized uses of Mickey and our other iconic characters.”

 The bolded is where people tend to get tripped up, but it's pretty simple.
 While trademarks have a lot of power (and indeed there are aspects of the Steamboat Willie short that actually were trademarked) they cannot wholly stop new iterations of Mickey Mouse that aren't confused for the Disney version, which… well, let's just say there are easy ways to classify appearances by the mouse that can prevent future consumer confusion.
 A simple notice before any story or a very out of character version of the mouse can easily make it distinct, but also keep in mind you have the Gallopin' Gaucho and Plane Crazy versions to work with.
 With each passing year, more versions of Mickey Mouse will enter the public domain.
 This is a given.